 Gray Eagle Extended Range (GE-ER) is a next-generation advanced derivative of the battle-proven Gray Eagle Unmanned Aircraft System (UAS).
-IGE delivers long-endurance UAS surveillance, communications relay, and weapons delivery missions in support of the warfighter.
+GE-ER delivers long-endurance UAS surveillance, communications relay, and weapons delivery missions in support of the warfighter.
 The aircraft delivers an advanced UAS capability for the Army, adding significantly increased endurance, considerably improved reliability/maintainability, and much greater payload and weapons capacity.
-First flown in July 2013, IGE builds upon the successes of its Gray Eagle predecessor, delivering upgraded, game-changing capabilities for saving the lives of Army soldiers abroad by providing extended surveillance coverage, along with the ability to self-transit to distant locations.
+First flown in July 2013, GE-ER builds upon the successes of its Gray Eagle predecessor, delivering upgraded, game-changing capabilities for saving the lives of Army soldiers abroad by providing extended surveillance coverage, along with the ability to self-transit to distant locations.

-IGE is engineered with a Max Gross Takeoff Weight (MGTOW) of 4,200 pounds, utilizing a high-performance diesel engine compared with the Gray Eagle's GTOW of 3,600 pounds with a 160HP diesel engine.
-The incorporation of IGE's deep belly design and 500-pound centerline hard point allows for 860 pounds of internal fuel load, with an optional external fuel pod that can accommodate an additional 450 pounds (Gray Eagle's fuel load is 575 pounds).
+GE-ER is engineered with a Max Gross Takeoff Weight (MGTOW) of 4,200 pounds, utilizing a high-performance diesel engine compared with the Gray Eagle's GTOW of 3,600 pounds with a 160HP diesel engine.
+The incorporation of GE-ER's deep belly design and 500-pound centerline hard point allows for 860 pounds of internal fuel load, with an optional external fuel pod that can accommodate an additional 450 pounds (Gray Eagle's fuel load is 575 pounds).
 Use of this extra fuel supports Army Reconnaissance, Surveillance, and Target Acquisition (RSTA) missions in excess of 50 hours.
-In October 2013, IGE flew nearly two days straight during endurance flight testing at GA-ASI's El Mirage Flight Operations Facility in Adelanto, California.
+In October 2013, GE-ER flew nearly two days straight during endurance flight testing at GA-ASI's El Mirage Flight Operations Facility in Adelanto, California.

 GE-ER's internal payload capacity, combined with its increased engine horsepower, provides growth capability for an improved airworthiness design, with the potential of incorporating lightning protection, damage tolerance, and Traffic Collision Avoidance System (TCAS) features.